Msabir52/license-saver/README.md

 - created config.json

-2. Get the base functions for grabbing the data from MS Graph 2a.
-Make a get config to read from the Config | Get-TKConfig 2b.
-Make a function to create the token request to get info from Graph, with the auth info | Get-TKGraphToken 2c.
-Make the function that will actually call MS Graph to ask for the data handle the throttling and paging | Invoke-TKGraphRequest
+2. Get the base functions set for grabbing the data from MS Graph
-2d.
-First real real function to pull users | Get-TKLicensedUsers 2e. put together the psm1 which will go through and import all the individual functions, and then use New-ModuleManifest to create the psd1
-2f. create folder structure for the logs, tests, samples, etc as recommended